 The Build Up…

 It all started when I popped round to Dianna and Chris with their Wedding photographs in July 2018.
 We chatted about their Wedding day and how perfect it was and because Dianna is a midwife and I’m inquisitive we somehow got talking about the future, more children and birth photography.
 I remember Dianna saying, ‘When we have our next baby we will definitely be calling you!’ -and that was that.
 Life continued for a little while, then in November 2018 the message came.
-Dianna and Chris were expecting their 3rdbaby and would love me to capture their pregnancy, birth and newborn session for them.
+Dianna and Chris were expecting their 3rd baby and would love me to capture their pregnancy, birth and newborn session for them.
 You can imagine my excitement!
 I live for these moments of excitement; life is a huge adventure, and this was something very new to me.
-I had obviously been at my own birth (in some kind of parallel universe) but I had never been at another birth.
+I had obviously been at both of my own births (in some kind of parallel universe) but I had never been present at another woman’s birth.

 After talking through logistics and discussing scenarios I booked in 6 weeks ON CALL into my diary for March through to April.
-Apparently 3rdbabies are unpredictable and with two previous babies born around 37 weeks we needed those extra 2 weeks on call to be sure.
+Apparently 3rd babies are unpredictable and with two previous babies born around 37 weeks we needed those extra 2 weeks on call to be sure.

 Being on call was exciting but also took some planning.
 Every day I made sure all my camera gear and spare clothes were lined up ready for me to grab and run out the door as well as plan where my son would go from each day to the next.
 I had a group of superstar mummies on the end of the phone should I need them last minute and my husband was fully on board and ready to jump in the car to come home from work if I needed him.
 My feeling was that I would get a call when I was least expecting it, sometime in the middle of the night.